 The UAV has two transmission controls, power and channel.
 We use the power allocation as the main control objective for two reasons.
 1) Once the power allocation is determined, the channel allocation will be easily obtained in OFDMA.
 According to Theorem 4 of \cite{wang2015JointEnergyBandwidth}, in OFDMA, if all links have the equal weights just as our reward function (\ref{Eqn:TotalThroughput}), the transmitter should send messages to the receiver with the strongest channel in each time slot.
 In our problem, the strongest channel is not determined since the channel state (LoS or NLoS) is a random process.
-DDPG trends to allocate more power to the strongest channels with large probabilities, therefore, channel allocation will be easily obtained based on power allocation actions.
+DDPG tends to allocate more power to the strongest channels with high probability, therefore, channel allocation will be easily obtained based on power allocation actions.
 2) Power allocation is continuous, and DDPG is suitable to handle these actions.
 However, if we use DDPG for the channel allocation, the number of action variables will be very large and the convergence will be very slow, since the channel allocation is discrete and the number of channels is generally large (e.g., 200) especially in rush hours.
 We choose power control or flight as control objectives since controlling power and flight is more efficient than controlling channel.
-Moreover, the best channel allocation strategy can be obtained indirectly if the power is allocated in OFDMA.
-Based on the above analysis, we propose three algorithms: \begin{itemize} \item{PowerControl:} the UAV adjusts the transmission power allocation using the actor network at a fixed 3D position, and the channels are allocated to vehicles by Alg.2 in each time slot. \end{itemize} \begin{itemize} \item{FlightControl:} the UAV adjusts its 3D flight using the actor network, and the transmission power and channel allocation are equally allocated to each vehicle in each time slot. \end{itemize} \begin{itemize} \item{JointControl:} the UAV adjusts its 3D flight and the transmission power allocation using the actor network, and the channels are allocated to vehicles by Alg.2 in each time slot. \end{itemize}
+Moreover, the best channel allocation strategy can be obtained if the power is allocated in OFDMA.

 To allocate channels among blocks, we introduce a variable denoting the average allocated power of a vehicle in block $i$: